Application and service principal objects in Azure Active Directory (Azure AD)

-Sometimes the meaning of the Azure Active Directory (Azure AD) term "application" can be easily misunderstood, especially if supporting context is missing.
+Sometimes the meaning of the term "application" can be misunderstood when used in the context of Azure AD.
 The goal of this article is to make it clearer, by clarifying conceptual and concrete aspects of Azure AD application integration, with an illustration of registration and consent for a multi-tenant application.

 An application that has been integrated with Azure AD has implications that go beyond the software aspect.
-"Application" is frequently used as a conceptual term, referring not only to application software, but also its registration (aka: identity configuration) with Azure AD, which allows it to participate in authentication and authorization "conversations" at runtime.
+"Application" is frequently used as a conceptual term, referring to not only the the application software, but also its Azure AD registration and role in authentication/authorization "conversations" at runtime.
 By definition, an application can function in a client role (consuming a resource), a resource server role (exposing APIs to clients), or even both.
-The conversation protocol is defined by an OAuth 2.0 Authorization Grant flow, with a goal of allowing the client/resource to access/protect a resource's data respectively.
+The conversation protocol is defined by an OAuth 2.0 Authorization Grant flow, allowing the client/resource to access/protect a resource's data respectively.
 Now let's go a level deeper, and see how the Azure AD application model represents an application at design-time and run-time.

-When you register an application in the Azure portal, two objects are created in your Azure AD tenant: an application object, and a service principal object.
+When you register an Azure AD application in the Azure portal, two objects are created in your Azure AD tenant: an application object, and a service principal object.